open-source-labs/Chronos/examples/gRPC/README.md

     - The URI should be your CHRONOS_URI

-**To test the functionality of Chronos using this sample microservices architecture, you must install the [Chronos node module](https://www.npmjs.com/package/chronos-microservice-debugger3) within each microservice. _It is not pre-installed._ Installation instructions for both the Chronos node module and the Chronos desktop visualizer are below:**
+**To test the functionality of Chronos using this sample microservices architecture, you must have the [Chronos node module](https://www.npmjs.com/package/chronos-microservice-debugger3) within each microservice.
+This is already included as a dependency therefore there should be no need to install it manually.
+But if it is missing from the dependency list, the installation instructions for both the Chronos node module and the Chronos desktop visualizer are below:**

 #### Electron desktop application